The Soul of the Outback

 Perhaps the only flaw of The Exhibition Centre is that there’s simply too much to explore, and most visitors find themselves coming back a second, third and fourth time to really take it all in.

-Not far from Poetry on a Plate, the PV Jandra patiently waits for her next twice-daily cruise.
+A 10 minute drive north from the heart of town leads to Kidman’s Camp where the nearby PV Jandra patiently waits for her next twice-daily cruise.
 A replica of an 1894 paddle steamer, guests on the Jandra are told of the river’s extensive local history, once a bustling water-highway full of many similar vessels going about their daily trade.

 Today the Jandra makes her way slowly around the bend alone.
 The Red River Gums and Coolabah trees stand stoically on the riverbank, with exposed roots telling stories of harsh floods many years ago.